Scholarship recipients receive their awards at Robinson's annual Honors Day celebration

 This fund provides need-based scholarships, especially “last mile” funding for students who are near the completion of their degree.

-This fund will be directed to the area of most need in the Risk Management & Insurance Department.
+This fund will be directed to the area of most need in the Maurice R. Greenberg School of Risk Science.

 Entrepreneurship and Innovation Initiative